actsasgeek/nota-bene/README.md

 # Note Bene

-A website written in noir.
+Written in Noir.

-Note Bene 0.1.0 (Latin, "note well") is a very rough initial implementation of a "workbook" style REPL a la Mathematic or ipython.
+Note Bene 0.1.0 (Latin, "note well") is a very rough initial implementation of a "workbook" style REPL a la Mathematica or ipython.
 I've shamelessly reverse engineered from ipython's notebook webapp and www.tryclojure.org.

 As of version 0.1.0, you can create, save and load workbooks but there are a lot of basic features missing and there are quite a few advanced features I'd like to add.
 I'm afraid I'm not much of a JavaScript programmer so it's really a big hack.

+**UPDATE 7/19/2012**

+Someone discovered my project and tweeted about it.
+I plan to pick it up again when the Summer semester is over.
+After Chris Granger launched Light Table, I had some question about whether or not it was worth continuing but I think it's still useful.

+I should be picking this up again at the end of August.

 ## Missing Basic Features